 Welcome to UMBC’s Graduate Cybersecurity Program!

-As the world continues to grow more interconnected and dependent on the Internet and other networked technologies, our ability to facilitate the security, stability, assurance, and resiliency of this critical information environment is challenged on a daily, if not hourly, basis.
-Accomplishing these tasks requires professionals who are both technically proficient and conceptually knowledgeable about these challenges and familiar with the constantly changing technology landscape.
-However, more important is the ability to apply those items in a manner that supports effective cybersecurity operations on behalf of government or commercial organizations.
+As the world continues to grow more interconnected and dependent on the Internet and other networked technologies, our ability to facilitate the security, stability, assurance, and resiliency of this critical information environment is challenged regularly.
+Accomplishing these tasks requires professionals who are both technically proficient and conceptually knowledgeable about these issues and familiar with the constantly changing technology landscape.
+However, more important is the ability to apply these knowledge, skills, and abilities in a manner that supports effective cybersecurity operations on behalf of government or commercial organizations.

 It is an exciting time for cybersecurity professionals in Maryland.
-In addition to many prominent government and commercial organizations already here, our local community soon will host the Defense Information Systems Agency and newly created US Cyber Command (CYBERCOM) – two entities at the forefront of our national military cybersecurity and cyberspace activities.
-Our convenient location inside the Baltimore-Washington corridor is an attractive venue to support the educational requirements of current and future cybersecurity professionals working at these organizations and elsewhere in the region.
+In addition to many prominent government and commercial organizations already located here (such as the National Security Agency, Centers for Medicare and Medicaid, Legg Mason, Constellation Energy, among others) our local community now hosts the Defense Information Systems Agency and the US Cyber Command (CYBERCOM) – two entities at the forefront of our national military cybersecurity and cyberspace activities.
+Of course, our convenient location inside the Baltimore-Washington corridor is an attractive venue to support the educational requirements of cybersecurity professionals working in the Maryland region.

+As a leading technology research university, UMBC is engaged in a wide array of cybersecurity-related initiatives and research activities both within Maryland and across the country.
 I encourage you to explore our program offerings and contact us with any questions.
-Cybersecurity is taking an expanded role in Maryland -- let UMBC help you become a successful part of that effort in support of our corporate and national security!
+Cybersecurity is a prominent and expanding industry in Maryland -- let UMBC help you become a successful part of that effort!

 Richard F. Forno, Ph.D.